 By Emma Harper | January 18, 2017

-When surveying the life of Feyhaman Duran, one of Turkey’s most beloved painters and the father of Turkish portraiture, it’s clear that the artist had many admirable attributes: he valued integrity above financial gain, practiced moderation and treated his students at the Academy of Fine Arts with kindness and respect....
+Surveying the life of Feyhaman Duran – one of Turkey’s most beloved painters and the father of Turkish portraiture – it’s clear the artist had many admirable attributes: he valued integrity above financial gain, practised moderation and treated his students at the Academy of Fine Arts with kindness and respect....